-I’ll warrant they are for some, but for others they are a conscious choice of how to live in the world.
-They will be seen most in more sensitive human beings, in those who are artistically inclined, and in those whose nature is to resist the grinding down action so well expressed by Dr. Oliver Wendell Holmes: “The longer I live, the more I am satisfied of two things; first, that the truest lives are those that are cut rose-diamond fashion, with many faces answering to the many-planed aspects of the world about them; secondly, that society is always trying in some way or other to grind us down to a single flat surface.
-It is hard work to resist this grinding down action” (From: The Professor at the Breakfast-Table.
-1887).
+I’ll warrant they are for some, but for others, they are a conscious choice of how to live in the world.
+They will be seen most in more sensitive human beings, in those who are artistically inclined, and in those whose nature is to resist the grinding down action so well expressed by Dr. Oliver Wendell Holmes in more or less these words: “The longer that I’ve lived, the more I’m satisfied with the following two things:

 If we become a plateau, we lose our mountain views.
 We make little headway in art or in science or technology.
 If it is true that many of the greatest breakthroughs in a whole range of fields are created by the young, we need to ask why?
 An open, more plastic brain and mind, or less to lose?

 When “the/our/my future” becomes part of the calculus of human decision making, it is almost inevitably a restraining force.
 One eye on a safe harbor is half the visual power taken off the goal.
 Does tenure make a professor more or less of a risk taker?
 Does having an IRA or a pension plan free us up or tie us down?